Traq: Estimating the Quantum Cost of Classical Programs: Comparing Quantum and Classical Search

-\paragraph{Randomized classical search} The primitive \PrimRAny{} implements a randomized search by sampling with replacement, with a cut-off.
-For a space of size $N$ and failure probability $\eps$, the cut-off is $\mathsf{Q}_{\max} := \ceil{N \ln(1/\eps)}$.
+The primitive \PrimRAny{} implements a randomized search by sampling with replacement, with a cut-off. \Cref{alg:any:rand} describes the quantum compilation $\QAlgPrim{\PrimRAny{}}$. and \cref{alg:any:ubrute} describes the unitary compilation $\QAlgPrim{\PrimCAny{}}$.
+The query costs equations are described in \cref{fig:prim:any:rand}.

+\paragraph{Expected Complexity.} For a space of size $N$ and failure probability $\eps$, the cut-off is $\mathsf{Q}_{\max} = N \ceil{\ln(1/\eps)}$.
 We derive the expected number of samples $\mathsf{Q}$ in the case there are $K$ solutions, using the indicators for failing after $t$ samples (meaning sample $t + 1$ is needed):

 Using $\parens*{1 - p}^{1/p} \le 1/e$ (for $0 < p < 1$), we can bound the expected queries as